-Abita Opry, Inc. presents its last concert of 2016 on November 19.
+Abita Opry, Inc. presents its last concert of 2021 on Saturday, November 20, 2021.

-Abita Opry performances are always on third Saturdays in the Fall and Spring in the months of September, October, November, March, April and May.
+Abita Opry performances are held on third Saturdays in the Fall and Spring in the months of September, October, November, March, April and May.
 The shows are from 7:00 PM until 9:00 PM.
 In addition to the main stage lineup, a live performance will also be held on the front porch for an hour before each show.

+Admission is $20 per seat, all seats.
+To purchase, call Kathy Armand at (504) 214-7777.
+All season tickets purchased in anticipation of the Spring 2020 season that did not materialize will be honored.
 Some General Admission tickets will be available at the door but advance purchase is highly recommended, as the Opry has many season ticket holders.
 In case of sell-out, the concert can also be seen on closed circuit TV on the front porch, and some outside seating will be available.

-ABOUT THE OPRY.
 The Abita Springs Opry is produced by the nonprofit organization, Abita Opry Inc. whose mission is to preserve and present Louisiana "Roots" music, with music being played primarily acoustically, in its original form.
 Learn more about the Abita Opry and current performing artists, and watch past performances online, at www.abitaopry.org.